TimAstier/react-redux-chess/README.md

 - [X] Improve app structure
 - [X] Move pieces with drag-and-drop
 - [X] Active color indicator
-- [ ] Show the legal moves when dragging a piece
 - [ ] Implement chess rules
   - [X] Should not be able to move to current square
   - [X] Can only move pieces with active color